Revised December 2019

 By following study participants over time, the PATH Study helps scientists learn how and why people start using tobacco products, quit using them, and start using them again after they’ve quit, as well as how different tobacco products affect health outcomes (such as cardiovascular and respiratory health) over time.
 Most participants complete the study questionnaire every other year.

-The PATH Study is a household-based, nationally representative, a longitudinal cohort study of youth (12-17 years old) and adults in the United States.
+The PATH Study is a household-based, nationally representative, longitudinal cohort study of youth (12-17 years old) and adults in the United States.
 The study was launched in 2011 to inform FDA’s regulatory activities under the Family Smoking Prevention and Tobacco Control Act.
 For the latest announcements, data releases and updates, new publications, upcoming events, and other information for PATH Study data users, join the PATH Study Data User Forum.
 The forum enables researchers using PATH Study data to submit and answer questions.

 Scientists at NIDA and the FDA are leading the PATH Study.
 They are working with Westat, a research company with expertise in survey design, questionnaire development, data collection, and analysis.
 Westat also manages a team of partner organizations working on the Study.